katsup07/Pizza-Shop-Picker/README.md

 # pizza-shop-picker
-Choose a pizza shop, make pizzas, and order pizzas.
+Choose a pizza shop, order pizzas, and create your own.
 It uses React JS.

+###Installation
+download zip file, npm install, and npm start.